“Under 18? Caring for an adult or a child?”

 “Sometimes it’s hard“

-It can take up a lot of your time, and stop you from seeing your friends and doing the things you want to do.
+It can take up a lot of your time and stop you from doing the things you want to do.
+It may also make you worried, scared or angry for them or what might happen in the future.

 It might make you tired at school or college.